abhaykantmishra/AlumniPortal/README.md

 4. **Admin Section**: Admins manage alumni profiles, accounts, and events.
 5. **End Sessions**: Users and admins can end their sessions after completing tasks.

-## Technology

-The schema is created using **Eraser.io**, a visual collaboration and diagramming tool that helps map out processes and workflows efficiently.